JanuaryLabs/serverize/src/pages/guides/deno.md

 - Make sure to expose the correct port in your Dockerfile.
 - The `CMD` command in your Dockerfile should start your application.
-- Bun doesn't need a build step as it supports TypeScript out of the box.
+- Deno doesn't need a build step as it supports TypeScript out of the box.

 Happy deploying!
 If you run into any issues or need further assistance, feel free to drop a message in our [Discord community](https://discord.gg/aj9bRtrmNt).